mehulagg/gitlab/doc/administration/reference_architectures/index.md

 requirements listed in the "Configuration" column and equivalent VM standard sizes listed in GCP/AWS/Azure columns of each [available reference architecture](#available-reference-architectures).

-Running components on Docker (including Compose) with the same specs should be fine, as in terms of support, Docker is well known, and there's been no evidence that Docker itself needs notable additional specs.
-Although note that this is still an additional layer and may still add some support complexities.
+Running components on Docker (including Compose) with the same specs should be fine, as Docker is well known in terms of support. still an additional layer and may still add some support complexities.
 Such as not being able to run `strace` as it generally doesn't run in Docker.